 You can edit your code and clone this and make your template design according to your design needs.
-I recommend you clone and edit the template, remove the code blocks you don't need, and use the code blocks you require.
+I recommend you a clone and edit the template, remove the code blocks you don't need, and use the code blocks you require.

-Let us make a blog listing template and learn basic things which are required in every blog template.
+Let us make a blog listing template and learn the basic things which are required in every blog template.

 We will cover both Blog templates in this blog, i.e., Blog Index and Blog Post.